muratk5n/thirdwave/en/README.md

 ---

-1 barrel of oil has 1700 kWh of energy, 7000x1700/(24x1e3) is 500
+1 barrel of oil has 1700 kWh of energy, 7000 x 1700 / (24 x 1e3) is
-MW.
+500 MW.
 Half a nuclear plant, and something solar can match, easily.
 If H2 is generated on-site from that crude and clean fuel is shipped as export, fine.

 Oil Review Africa: "Eni, Sonatrach announce oil and gas discovery in Berkine North Basin in the Algerian desert.
 Early estimates place the